Some Fundamental Aspects about Lipschitz Continuity of Neural Networks: Experimental setup

-\paragraph{Double Descent on MNIST1D using FF ReLU networks trained with Cross-Entropy.} For this experiment we have trained a sweep of FF ReLU models with widths $[16, 32, 64, 80, 96, 128, 256, 512, 1024, 2048, 4096, 8192, 16384, 32768, 65536, 131072]$ on MNIST1D with batch size 512 using Cross-Entropy loss and SGD optimiser without momentum.
-We use a Warmup20000Step25 LR Scheduler and a base learning rate 0.005.
-We train our models for at least 10 000 epochs and stop afterwards either when the model has at most the value of 0.01 for the norm of the gradient, or when it reaches 300 000 epochs.
-We train 4 seeds for each run.
+For this experiment, we trained a sweep of FCN ReLU models (see~\ref{desc-fcn-relu-network}) with widths [$16$, $32$, $64$, $80$, $96$, $128$, $256$, $512$, $1024$, $2048$, $4096$, 8192, $16384$, $32768$, $65536$, $131072$] on MNIST1D\footnote{MNIST1D has 4000 training samples. } with batch size 512 using Cross-Entropy loss and SGD optimiser without momentum.
+We used a Warmup20000Step25 LR scheduler (see~\ref{lr-schedulers}) and a base learning rate of 0.005.
+We trained our models for at least 10,000 epochs and stopped each model when either 0.01 gradient norm is reached or when 300,000 epochs have passed.
+We trained 4 seeds for each run.
+The theoretical threshold for this scenario is at $n\approx p$, which corresponds to FCN ReLU 80 (4000 parameters).

+\textit{Comment on the hyperparameter choice.} In this experiment, we used a very small learning rate to smoothly fit both under- and over-parametrised models.
+Therefore we require a significant amount of training epochs to secure convergence for all settings.

+\textit{Comment on Figure~\ref{fig:lip_dd}.} In the figure, the training loss uncertainty for models from width 8192 to 65536 is lower bounded by zero (since training loss cannot be negative) and therefore is depicted as a vertical line in the log-log plot.